You must apply through UCAS.

 Processing your application

-You can track the status of your application online, and you will also receive email updates on its progress.
+You can track the status of your application online, and you will also receive email updates on its progress from the Undergraduate Admissions Team.

 If you gain a place with us

-Offers may be conditional on you meeting academic or other requirements.
+Offers may be conditional on you meeting academic, language, or other requirements.
 Don't worry about this - many students have conditional offers.
 Once you have met your conditions, the offer will automatically be made unconditional.

 If you are taking A Levels, the International Baccalaureate or pre-Us, we will normally receive your exam results directly from UCAS.
 However, if you are taking qualifications from a country other than the UK, or UK qualifications such as an Access to HE course or a foundation degree, we will NOT receive these results from UCAS.
 It is YOUR responsibility to ensure that your results are sent to us, and we ask you to do this as soon as they are available.